A Full-Service Spa

 No abrasive scrubs for 24 hours following a waxing treatment.

-If irritation should occur, it is recommended you use an antibiotic ointment such as Neosporin to keep the
+If irritation occurs, you should use an antibiotic ointment such as Neosporin to keep the

 area continually moist to avoid infection and scabbing.